yogsototh/zsh_functional/README.md

     curl -O https://raw.github.com/yogsototh/zsh_functional/master/install.sh && \
     chmod u+x install.sh && . ./install.sh

-To install, clone this repo to `~/.zsh/functional` and add
+If you want to have more control, clone this repo to `~/.zsh/functional` and add

     . ~/.zsh/functional/load

 to your `.zshrc`

 ## Usage and documentation